dguzh/geoparser/README.md

         print(toponym, toponym.start_char, toponym.end_char)
 ```

 Toponyms are resolved to their corresponding geographical location which can be accessed using `GeoSpan.location`.
-This returns a dictionary with geographic data sourced from the gazetteer.
+This returns a dictionary with geographic data sourced from the gazetteer:

 ```python
 for doc in docs: